Jesús Cacho

 Jesús Cacho y Soriano (7 November 1894 – 5 May 1967) was a Filipino international football player who played for Bohemian SC and represented the Philippine Islands football team in the Far Eastern Championship Games.
 Besides his football career, he was a successful businessman and philatelist.

 Early life and education

-Jesús Cacho was born in Iloilo on 7 January, 1894 to Francisco Tejedor Cacho, a pharmacist native of Tiedra, Spain, and Candelaria Ditching Soriano, owner of the Panay Electric Company from 1927.
-Jesús Cacho later moved to Manila where he studied at the Ateneo de Manila, San Juan de Letran College and then transferred to the University of Santo Tomas, where he obtained his B.S.C. and LL.B. degrees.
+Jesús Cacho was born in Iloilo on 7 November 1894 to Francisco Tejedor Cacho, a pharmacist from Tiedra, Spain, and Candelaria Ditching Soriano, owner of the Panay Electric Company from 1927.
+Cacho later moved to Manila, where he studied at the Ateneo de Manila and San Juan de Letran College before transferring to the University of Santo Tomas, where he obtained his B.S.C. and LL.B. degrees.